ChrisH2727/Milestone-2/README.md

 ### 1.1 Why The Project?

 As a project manager I have on many occasions been set the challenge of generating a high level project schedule for the development of a new product or an enhancement to an existing product.
-Often I am asked to consider more than one option and to consider the risks associated with each.
+Often I am asked to consider more than one option and to consider the risks associated with each option.
 Somehow such requests usually come about a few days before the next board meeting.
-While the resulting project schedule(s) appear simple, the effort required can be significant and disruptive to the project team.
+While the resulting project schedule(s) appear simple, the effort required to generate such a project schedule can be significant and disruptive to the project team.
 This need not be the case if an appropriate scheduling tool is used.
 While there are many project planning tools available that can meet this challenge, they are complex to use and often require significant of initial set up.

-My proposed browser based planning tool overcomes many of the problems by providing a simple interactive user interface that focuses on the need to produce simple project schedule and risk analysis.
+My proposed browser based planning tool overcomes many of the problems by providing a simple interactive user interface that focuses on the need to produce project timeline together with an analysis of the assocaited risks.

-Some project planning basics
+### 1.2 Some Project Planning Basics

 While agile project management methodologies are used by virtually every organisation involved in development work, they are of little use when preparing an initial project schedule(s) for the project board.
 The project board will want to know, how long will the project take to complete, what options have been considered and have the associated risks been taken into consideration.
 Project costs can usually be determined at least at a high level from the schedule.
+Details rarely matter at this stage.

 It has been common practice to estimate the duration of project stages or tasks using a 3 point estimate:

 Best Case:  where it is assumed that nothing goes wrong.

+Worst Case: where everything that will go wrong does go wrong

+Most Likely Case: somewhere between the Best Case and Worst Case estimates based on the project team's past experience

-Worst Case: where everything that will go wrong does go wrong Most Likely Case: what the team lead / technical authority believes will happen For a simple project schedule where each task or stage has a finish to start relationship with its successor,  total project duration will be the sum of all the individual task or stage durations.
+For a simple project schedule where each task or stage has a finish to start relationship with its successor,  total project duration will be the sum of all the individual task or stage durations.
 Summing the Most Likely durations means that risks have not been factored in and therefore not a reflection of how long the project will take to complete.
 Summing all the Worst Case durations means that all the risks will mature.
 This again is unlikely to turn out to be true.
-In reality, the actual duration of the project will lie somewhere between the sum of the Most Likely Case estimates and the sum  of the Worst Case estimates, but where?
+In reality, the actual duration of the project will lie somewhere between the sum of the Best Case estimates and the sum  of the Worst Case estimates.
+Assocaited with this is also a risk profile, with the project accepting a high level of risk and a low probability of completion at the Best Case estimate date and the project accepsting a low level of risk and a high probability of completion at the Worst Case estimate date.
+It is then up to the project board to decide not only which project option to choose, but also the delivery date dependant on their risk appetite.
+For example, some project boards may decide that planning on an earlier date completion date with a 50% probability is acceptable, while other project boards may decide that a 70% probability is required with the assocaited later project completion date.

-### 1.2 Monte Carlo Simulation
+### 1.3 Monte Carlo Simulation

-Fortunately, a Monte Carlo simulation can be used to determine not only finish date for the project, but also an associated probability.
-It is then up to the project board to decide on which project option, but also the delivery date dependant on their risk appetite.
+A [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) can be used to create a statistical model of the project and may be used to determine not only the likely finish date for the project, but also the associated probability of doing so.

-For project scheduling application Monte Carlo simulation involves selecting a random (in the next section we will talk more about what random means) duration task or project stage duration greater than the Best Case estimate and less than the Worst Case estimate and because the project tasks or stages have a simple finish to start relationship, summing together to produce an estimate for the duration of the complete project.
-By iterating through this process many times we end up with a range of project durations.
+For project scheduling application Monte Carlo simulations involves selecting a random (in the next section we will talk more about what random means) duration task or project stage duration between the Best Case estimate and the Worst Case estimate.
+By iterating through this process many times we end up with a range of project durations outcomes.
+The probabilty of achieving a given project duration is given by the fraction of times the project duration was achieved out of all the times that the processes was itterated.
+In essence, it is as if we were running the project many times and looking to see how many times a given project duration was achieved.
+Key to a successful Monte Carlo simulation is chosing the right random number distribution.

-### 1.3 Random Numbers and All That
+### 1.4 Random Numbers and All That

 Most programming languages include a function to generate a random number, either in the range 0 -1 or some other numerical range.
 Javascript is no exception, however as with other programming languages Javascript generates random numbers with a linear probability of occurrence.
+For example, the probability of the random() fuction generating 0.9 as the next number is the same as generating 0.7.
 Unfortunately project task durations do not follow a linear distribution.
 The probability of a project task requiring the worst case duration is in reality lower than the probability of the task requiring the most likely time to complete.
 When selecting a random task duration between the best case and worst case for our Monte Carlo simulation we need to take this into consideration.
-Fortunately this has all been taken care of by the PERT probability distribution.
+Fortunately this has all been taken care of by the [PERT probability distribution](https://en.wikipedia.org/wiki/PERT_distribution).

-While the PERT distribution is not native Javascript nor JQuery,
+While the PERT distribution is not native to Javascript or JQuery, it is relatively simple to generate a random number with a [triangular probability distribution](https://en.wikipedia.org/wiki/Triangular_distribution).
+Although not ideal, for the purpose of this project the triagular probability distribution will be sufficient.

 ## 2.0 UX